annashipman/annashipman.github.io/_posts/2023-11-26-scaling-people.md

 "So rather than "The team is performing terribly," you might say, "My impression is that the team isn't communicating well right now, and I think deadlines are being missed as a result.
 Do you agree, or could it be something else?".
 </div>

-I found this grating, and there was a lot of it in the section on managing poor performance.
+I found this a bit grating, and there was a lot of it in the section on managing poor performance.
 This could be useful for people who don't have experience here or want advice on exactly what words to use, but it didn't work for me.

 One thing to note is that the content on managing out is definitely not useful if you are not based in the US.

 ## Who is this book for?

-This book contained a lot of great ideas and pulled together a lot of useful resources, but overall, I found it very tiring, rather than inspiring.
+This book contained a lot of great ideas and pulled together a lot of useful resources, but as a whole, I found it tiring, rather than inspiring.
 I am not sure if that was the style, or just that I am not the target audience.
 It was definitely management rather than leadership.

 It's also very long.
 Hughes Johnson says it’s not necessarily to be read cover-to-cover but instead pick it up and go to the page of what’s on your mind.
 However, for that to be the case, the contents pages and index need to be a lot better.

-If you are in company that doesn't have good processes, particularly around people management, then this definitely has useful content, but it wasn't a strong recommend from me.
+If you are in company that doesn't have good processes, particularly around people management, then this definitely has a lot of useful content and good ideas, but it wasn't a strong recommend from me.